The Suicide Squad (film): Box office

 The week prior to its domestic release, the film made $6.7 million from five countries, including $4.5 million in the United Kingdom and $1.6 million in France.
 The Suicide Squad expanded to 69 countries, covering all major markets except Japan, in its second week of international release.
 It made $35 million, finishing first in Russia ($4.2 million), Mexico ($2 million), Brazil ($1.4 million), Spain ($1.3 million), and Italy ($1 million), and only dropped 25% in markets that it opened in the previous week.
-Even when taking into account the pandemic limiting theaters in territories such as Italy, Australia, Mexico, and Southeast Asia, the weekend's total grosses were below expectations.
 The film opened at number one in Japan the following week with $1.9 million, retained first position in Brazil, and moved to first in Australia as well.
 Overall, the weekend total was $17 million, down 50% from the previous week and behind new release Free Guy in many markets.
 The film added $8.7 million in its fourth international weekend, before passing $100 million internationally the next week with an additional $4.6 million.
 The United Kingdom, Russia, France, Germany, and Mexico were the leading markets for the film outside of the U.S. and Canada.

 The film's box office underperformance was generally attributed to its release during the COVID-19 pandemic, the fact that it was also available for streaming on HBO Max at the same time as its theatrical release, piracy allowed by the streaming release, the R-rating which limited younger audiences, the poor reception to the first Suicide Squad, and confusion from general audiences over its relationship to the first film caused by their similar titles.
 Anthony D'Alessandro of Deadline Hollywood felt the HBO Max availability and feelings about the first film outweighed the impacts of the pandemic, and noted that other films had made significantly more money at the box office in recent weeks.
 Writing for Forbes, Scott Mendelson felt that general audiences would not be compelled by Gunn's involvement and instead would see the film as a sequel without the main draws of the first film, such as Will Smith.
 Mendelson added that the film's $185 million budget was an "absurd amount to spend" on an R-rated film and was significantly more than what was spent on previous R-rated superhero films.
 He said the film required a "best-case-scenario box office" just to break even with that budget, and that did not turn out to be the case.